tensorflow/tfjs-core/docs/tutorials/performance.md

 Another way to monitor your application is by calling `NDArrayMath.enableDebugMode()`.
-In debug mode, we will profile every `NDArrayMath` function, logging the command, the wall time in milliseconds, the rank, shape and the size.
+In debug mode, we will profile every `NDArrayMath` function that gets called while the application is running, logging the command, the wall time in milliseconds, the rank, shape and the size.
+We also will check the activations for NaNs and throw an exception as soon as a NaN is introduced.

 ![NDArrayMath.enableDebugMode](debugmode.png "NDArrayMath.enableDebugMode")

+This can give you a sense for which operations are the bottleneck in your application, and which activations are using large amounts of memory.

+> Keep in mind debug mode slows down your application as we download values after every operation to check for NaNs.
+You should not use this mode when you deploy your application to the world.